Y-o-p/Y-o-p.github.io/_pages/projects.md

 ## [hottify](https://github.com/Y-o-p/hottify): Global Spotify Hotkeys
 _Jun 2022_

-**hottify** is an application that runs in the background to provide global hotkeys for Spotify built with Python.
-No matter what application you're in you're able to pause, play, skip, etc from a keyboard that doesn't have media keys.
+**hottify** is an application built with Python that runs in the background to provide global hotkeys for Spotify.
+No matter what application you're in, you're able to pause, play, skip, etc from a keyboard that doesn't have media keys.
+This was my first project outside of my work to use an API.

 ## [ArchaicGE](https://github.com/Y-o-p/ArchaicGE): 3D Console Graphics
 _May 2018 (Revisited May 2020)_

 **ArchaicGE** is a raster graphics framework built with C# that displays 3D objects in the console where different characters correspond to different light values.
 At this point, I had some experience with OpenGL but I wanted to learn more about the raster graphics pipeline.
 I took it upon myself to learn basic linear algebra, Bresenham's line algorithm, rasterization, z-buffering, and C# all in one project.

+{% include figure image_path="imgs/Suzanne.png" alt="Suzanne" caption="The Blender monkey, Suzanne, rendered by ArchaicGE." %}

+{% include figure image_path="imgs/dragon.png" alt="Dragon" caption="A dragon rendered by ArchaicGE." %}

 {% include video id="m0qT37L4gcY" provider="youtube" %}